inbo/tutorials/content/tutorials/r_keyring/index.md

 *Welcome to next level paranoia.*

-However, this indicates what I think `keyring` is actually made for: you actually want to assign your secrets to some variable, temporarily, as in
+However, this indicates what I think `keyring` is actually made for: you actually want to assign your secrets to some variable, temporarily and on-the-fly, as in

 ``` r
 database_connection <- DBI::dbConnect(